MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/advanced-concepts/qr-code-tracking-overview.md

 Currently, we don't support QR codes with logos.

-### Are Micro QR codes supported?

-Yes, Micro QR codes are supported.

 ### QR codes detected, but why am I getting no data?

 * If the platform cannot decode the QR code, there will be no data.
 You can use the stream and interpret the data using open-source code.
 * Some features such as structure append and micro-QR codes are not supported.

-### How to clear the codes from my app?
-It seems once you find a code, they tend to persist?

-QR codes only persist in the boot session.
-Once you reboot your device (or restart the driver), QR codes will be detected as new objects.
-QR codes are unique and persist within the driver session.

-You can ignore the QR codes older than a timestamp if you want.
-Currently the API does not have a way to clear them as multiple apps might be interested in them.
-At the app level, you can ignore QR codes not updated recently.
-A logic can be added to ignore the ones not updated, for example time `t`.
-It's app-specific, and up to the app developer to decide on what to do.

 ### How do I get the time stamp from the `QueryPerformanceCounter` QPC ticks?